Wanda Muñoz

 harm to civilians - casualties, human rights, development | gender | killer robots | landmines and cluster munitions

-Wanda Muñoz has been working on socioeconomic inclusion of people with disabilities, assistance to victims of conflict and humanitarian disarmament for the past fifteen years.
+Wanda Muñoz is an independent consultant and has been working on the rights of people with disabilities, assistance to victims of conflict and humanitarian disarmament for the past 18 years.
 She has worked at project and policy levels in Asia, Africa, Latin America and Europe, and contributed to the development of the victim assistance provisions of the Convention on Cluster Munitions.
-She has authored various expert publications on victim assistance, inclusive livelihoods, gender-based violence, and autonomy in weapons systems.
+She has authored various expert publications on victim assistance, inclusive livelihoods, gender-based violence, autonomy in weapons systems, and artificial intelligence.
+She has been an invited speaker to several forums, including at the UN Security Council and the OAS.

 Muñoz holds a dual degree Master of International Affairs with a specialization in Economic and Political Development from Columbia University in New York and Sciences Po Paris, for which she was a recipient of the French MFA Eiffel Excellence scholarship.
-She also holds a BA on International Affairs with specialization in Asian Affairs from Tec de Monterrey.
+She holds a BA on International Affairs from Tec de Monterrey (Mexico) and specialized in Southeast Asian Affairs at Nanyang Technological University (Singapore).
+She recently obtained a certificate on Feminist Public Policy.

-Wanda Muñoz has been working on socioeconomic inclusion of people with disabilities, assistance to victims of conflict and humanitarian disarmament for the past fifteen years.
+Wanda Muñoz is an independent consultant and has been working on the rights of people with disabilities, assistance to victims of conflict and humanitarian disarmament for the past 18 years.
 She has worked at project and policy levels in Asia, Africa, Latin America and Europe, and contributed to the development of the victim assistance provisions of the Convention on Cluster Munitions.
-She has authored various expert publications on victim assistance, inclusive livelihoods, gender-based violence, and autonomy in weapons systems.
+She has authored various expert publications on victim assistance, inclusive livelihoods, gender-based violence, autonomy in weapons systems, and artificial intelligence.
+She has been an invited speaker to several forums, including at the UN Security Council and the OAS.

 Muñoz holds a dual degree Master of International Affairs with a specialization in Economic and Political Development from Columbia University in New York and Sciences Po Paris, for which she was a recipient of the French MFA Eiffel Excellence scholarship.
-She also holds a BA on International Affairs with specialization in Asian Affairs from Tec de Monterrey.
+She holds a BA on International Affairs from Tec de Monterrey (Mexico) and specialized in Southeast Asian Affairs at Nanyang Technological University (Singapore).
+She recently obtained a certificate on Feminist Public Policy.

 Recent Publications: